CrossRef/event-data-user-guide/event-data-manual.md

 This can be useful if, for example, you want to see all inputs that were received from a particular source, whether or not they resulted in Events.
 Note that the time in the query corresponds to the `timestamp` field of the Evidence Record, and corresponds to the time the Evidence was processed.
 The times at which an Event occurred, the Event was collected, the Evidence was processed are different.

-## Health Dashboard
+## Status Dashboard

 Event Data connects to external systems and gathers data from them through a pipeline.
 Not all external services are available all the time, and some may experience fluctuations in service.
 The internal pipeline with the Event Data service may become congested or require maintenance from time to time.

-The Event Data Health Dashboard proactively monitors all parts of the system and reports on activity, availability and completeness of data.
+The Event Data Status Dashboard proactively monitors all parts of the system and reports on activity, availability and completeness of data.
 The Dashboard will be available via a user interface and via an API through which users can access historical data.

 # Concepts